Draft 2016 Cohort Default Rates

 Any school not enrolled in the eCDR process may view their Cohort Default Rates from the National Student Loan Data System (NSLDS) via the NSLDS Professional Access Web site.
 They may also manually request the accompanying documentation (aka Loan Record Detail Reports).
 Instructions for requesting and retrieving LRDRs can be found here.

-Pantheon will also be requesting and retrieving data related to these CDRs for our clients as it becomes available.
+Pantheon requests/retrieves data, letters and reports related to all CDRs for our clients via NSLDS as it becomes available.

 Again: We strongly encourage any school not already signed up for the eCDR process to do so by completing the enrollment process on the SAIG Enrollment Web site.
 If you are unsure of your enrollment status, click here.